Paperspace/GPU-Kubernetes-Guide/README.md

 ![screenshot_5](https://user-images.githubusercontent.com/585865/28177505-ffd25fc8-67c8-11e7-94de-c84dcffbb0d2.png)

 You are now in the web terminal for your master node.
-No you should disable the existing UFW firewall by typing the following:
+First, disable the existing UFW firewall by typing the following:

 ```
 sudo ufw disable